XiyuanWu/XiyuanWu/README.md

 ## About
-- I am currently pursuing a Bachelor in Computer Science at University of California, Riverside: UC Riverside.
+- I am currently pursuing a bachelor's in computer science at the University of California, Riverside(UCR).
 - My areas of interest include Artificial Intelligence(AI), Machine Learing(ML).
 - Currently, I have completed the Google Data Analysis Course and am pursuing the Google Advanced Data Analysis Course.
-- Actively seeking Summer 2024 Internship opportunities for mutiple position like Data Analyst.
+- Actively seeking Summer 2024 Internship opportunities for multiple positions like Data Analyst.

 ## Connect